JakeChampion/fetch/README.md

   and it will only reject on network failure, or if anything prevented the request from completing.

-* By default, `fetch` **won't send any cookies** to the server, resulting in unauthenticated requests if the site relies on maintaining a user session.
+* By default, `fetch` **won't send or receive any cookies** from the server, resulting in unauthenticated requests if the site relies on maintaining a user session.
+See [Sending cookies](#sending-cookies) for how to opt into cookie handling.

 #### Handling HTTP error statuses